VidyaBind/customer-churn-prediction/README.md

 ## 🚀 Deployment

-The ANN model is live as an interactive **Streamlit** app — enter a customer's profile and get an instant churn prediction with probability.
+The ANN model is deployed as an interactive **Streamlit** app — enter a customer's profile and get an instant churn prediction with probability.

-**🔗 Live app:** *(add your Streamlit Community Cloud link here once deployed)*

 ### Run locally